AntiAnti/OpenJK/README.md

 # OpenJK

+This is my attempt to improve cinematics quality in JA.
+Two formats are now supported: original RoQ and new OGV (theora).
+Resolution of RoQ video was increased from 512x512 to 1024x1024 and 2048x2048.
+OGV support isn't ready yet but works.
+Don't recommend to try 2K and 4K videos, since theora is purely software decoder.
+To improve performance, I process decoded frame on GPU, but it's only possible with rend2.
+To convert mp4-h264 to ogv, use ffmpeg2theora or Theora Converter .NET (GUI-shell for ffmpeg2theora).
+Keep in mind the game expects sample rate of audio in cinematics = 22050 Hz.

+OGV libraries are included as bundled projects.
+Check CMakeLists for UseInternalOGGVideo.
+Disable it to build the project without OGV (but you still get 1k and 2k RoQ).

+Regarless of the specified extension of the video file name (if any specified), ogv has priority over roq.
+For example, when trying to read "video/ja02" or "video/ja02.roq", at first it'll look for "video/jk02.ogv".

+Active branch is rend2-unified-wip.

+## Original Overview

 OpenJK is a community effort to maintain and improve the game and engine powering Jedi Academy and Jedi Outcast, while maintaining _full backwards compatibility_ with the existing games and mods.
 This project does not intend to add major features, rebalance, or otherwise modify core gameplay.